Roman conquest of the Iberian Peninsula: Last stage of the conquest: the Cantabrian Wars

-The Cantabrian Wars (29–19 BC) were fought between the Romans and the Cantabrians and Astures of northern Hispania.
-It was a long and bloody war because it was fought on the mountains of Cantabria and Asturia (mountains are difficult to conquer) and because the rebels used guerrilla tactics effectively.
-The war dragged on for ten years and it ended with the subjugation of these two peoples.
+The Cantabrian Wars (29–19 BC) were fought between the Romans and the Gallaeci, Cantabrians and Astures of northern Hispania.
+It was a long and bloody war because it was fought in the mountains of Cantabria, Gallaecia and Asturia — mountains are difficult to conquer — and because the rebels used guerrilla tactics effectively.
+The war dragged on for ten years and ended with the subjugation of these two peoples.
 When these wars ended Augustus annexed the whole of Hispania to the Roman Empire and reorganised its provinces.
 These wars were also the end of resistance against the Romans in Hispania.

 The causes of this war are unclear.
-We hardly have any information about their first years, before the involvement of Augustus, the first Roman emperor.
-The only extant writing on this war, apart from some references in passing by other authors, are a brief account by Florus and another equally brief one by Orosius.
+We have hardly any information about their first years, before the involvement of Augustus, the first Roman emperor.
+The only extant writing on this war, apart from some passing references by other authors, is a brief account by Florus and another equally brief one by Orosius.
 Both authors concentrated on when Augustus was engaged in the war.
-Florus wrote that the Cantabri tried to domineer their neighbours and harassed them, carrying out frequent raids on the Autrigones (who lived between the Atlantic and the source of the River Ebro) to their east, the Curgoni (or Turmodigi, in the area within the Arlanzón and Arlanza river valleys in the modern province of Burgos) to their southeast, and the Vaccaei (in the northwest of central Hispania) to their south.
+Florus wrote that the Cantabri tried to dominate their neighbours and harassed them, carrying out frequent raids on the Autrigones (who lived between the Atlantic and the source of the River Ebro) to their east, the Curgoni (or Turmodigi, in the area within the Arlanzón and Arlanza river valleys in the modern province of Burgos) to their southeast, and the Vaccaei (in the northwest of central Hispania) to their south.
 Orosius wrote much the same.
-We do not know whether, or if so, how much of a part this played in the outbreak of the war.
+We do not know whether, or, if so, how much of a part this played in the outbreak of the war.